lmatosevic/ng5-restful/README.md

     // that Cross-Origin requests are allowed on that API server. getBaseUrlPath(): string {
         return 'api/articles';
     }

-    // Override this method.
-    // Provide the HttpClient to the parent class. getHttpClient(): HttpClient {
-        return this.http;
-    }

     // Here you can override handleError method to perform specific actions when error is catched during HTTP request